 In 2016, he founded olfactory lifestyle studio, Studio FSR, which now serves international clients, over 40 boutiques across the United States, and numerous private clients.
 He is currently Creative Director and works closely with Chief Artisan Tina Taylor and the other Production Staff to develop new concepts, scents, packaging, and to pursue collaborative creative opportunities.

-Robin won and was a finalist in various local and national composition competitions, including the MTNA (Music Teachers' National Association), Catholic Daughters of the Americas, and MMTA (Minnesota Music Teachers' Association).
+Robin won and was a finalist in various national and local music composition competitions, including the MTNA (Music Teachers' National Association), Catholic Daughters of the Americas, and MMTA (Minnesota Music Teachers' Association).

-He served as Director of Music at Sacred Heart Church in Frazee, MN from 2018-2021, where he coordinated liturgical music, performed on the historic organ, and conducted the Sacred Heart choir and brass ensembles.
-He has also been a member of ASCAP (American Society of Composers, Authors, and Publishers) since 2017.
+He served as the 2021 Composition Fellow at Lutheran Summer Music Festival and Academy at Valparaiso University, where he taught classes, private lessons, and worked closely with peers and faculty from across the United States.
+He was also Director of Music at Sacred Heart Church in Frazee, MN from 2018-2021, where he coordinated liturgical music, performed organ repertoire, and conducted the Sacred Heart choir and brass ensembles.

-From 2020 to present, Robin studies Music Composition and Philosophy at Concordia College, Moorhead, where he sings in the Concordia Chapel Choir and plays in the Concordia Handbell Choir.
-In the future, he would like to attend a graduate music school on the east coast of the United States or in Europe, where he intends to get his Master's Degree and Doctorate of Musical Arts in Music Composition.
-After that, he hopes to work at a conservatory or university, teaching Music Composition and collaborating with artists worldwide to create more multimedia pieces.
+From 2020 to present, he studies Music Composition and Philosophy at Concordia College, Moorhead, where he sings in the Concordia Chapel Choir and plays in the Concordia Handbell Choir.
+His primary teachers include: Dan Breedon, Grigor Khachatryan, Tess Varner, Doug Harbin, and Steve Makela.
+In the future, he plans to attend graduate school for Music Composition in the United States or in Europe, after which he aspires to teach Music Composition and collaborate with artists worldwide to create more multimedia exhibitions.